lurk-lab/abomonation_derive/README.md

 # abomonation_derive

 Derive macro implementation for the Abomonation crate.
+Forked & improved from [the original `abomonation_derive` crate from @mystor](https://github.com/mystor/abomonation_derive).

 This crate provides a custom derive macro `#[derive(Abomonation)]` for types that should be serializable with the [abomonation crate](https://github.com/frankmcsherry/abomonation).